pmhausen/observium-freebsd-install/README.md

 </VirtualHost>
 ```

 You need some FQDN to access the application, possibly internal.
-I use Caddy as an SSL reverse proxy for all applications so Apache serves plain HTTP only.
-For this PoC we'll leave it at plain HTTP first, then add Caddy later.
+Enabling SSL either via reverse proxy or in Apache is not covered in this guide.

 #### Add `/usr/local` paths to Apache runtime environment